alinahid477/octantcontainer/README.md

 # Octant (What)

-Personally, I think this is a great tool to visualise what is in a k8s cluster.
+Octant is a great tool to visualise what is in a k8s cluster.
 You can also use it to deploy k8s yaml files.
 But I feel much confortable doing so through pipeline or using kubectl.

 I way see it, octant is a k8s dashboard on steroid. (not to mention the native k8s dashboard doesn't get much love and isnt really friendly to navigate or visualise of a cluster and components inside a k8s cluster)